Travel Vaccines and Advice for Iceland

 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Iceland?
+What Is the Climate Like in Iceland?

 Despite Iceland’s name and northern location, it has a fairly mild climate.
 The Gulf Stream current brings warmer waters and higher temperatures.
 This keeps the weather fairly mild.